 To add your own remark to an Actor, select Remark in the Actor's context menu.

-Once there is a remark you can pull it up by clicking the green asterisk .
+Once there is a remark, you can view it by clicking the green asterisk .
 To delete a remark, remove its text and close the remark.

 A Broadway Actor represents an action that is executed on a Stage of the Broadway flow to get input parameters and return output parameters.
 For example, reading a file, creating a table, parsing an object or concatenating a string.

-Broadway offers a number of built-in Actors which address a wide range of predefined activities that can be added to Broadway flows.
+Broadway offers a number of built-in Actors that address a wide range of predefined activities that can be added to Broadway flows.

-When a flow requires business logic that is not supported by a built-in Actor, a JavaScript Actor can be used which executes the JavaScript code provided in the script Input parameter.
+When a flow requires business logic that is not supported by a built-in Actor, a JavaScript Actor can be used for executing the JavaScript code provided in the script Input parameter.
 Alternatively, you can use the LuFunction Actor to invoke Java functions or build your own Java Actor.

 This article describes the following options for working with Actors: